MicrosoftDocs/customer-insights/topics/developers/quick-starts/5_insight.md

 ---
 uid: developers/quick-starts/5_insight
+title: What have we learned from the data?
 ---

-## What have we learned from the data?
+# What have we learned from the data?

 We've learned that Contoso sells well in California, Florida, and Illinois, and that sales increase during summer, peaking around Thanksgiving.
 We've also learned that customers come from a variety of industries, most prominently agriculture, law enforcement, and hospitality.